oqtane/oqtane.docs/src/pages/manuals/system/module-management.md

 ## Editing Modules

-To modify a module’s settings, click the **Edit** button next to the module you want to adjust.
+To modify a module's settings, click the **Edit** button next to the module you want to adjust.

 ![Module Management Edit Button](./assets/module-management-edit-button.png)

 ### Definition Tab

-The **Definition** tab shows the module’s core details, including its description and version information.
+The **Definition** tab shows the module's core details, including its description and version information.

 ![Module Management Edit Definition](./assets/module-management-edit-definition.png)